sveri/closp/resources/leiningen/new/closp/README.md

 ## closp-crud

 This is a module that generates html, routing and sql files for a given table definition.
 For more information please look here: <https://github.com/sveri/closp>.
+Short Intro:

+* Create a new definition in env/dev/entities/example.edn (Look at env/dev/entities/user.edn for an example)
+* Run lein run -m de.sveri.clospcrud.closp-crud/closp-crud -f env/dev/entities/example.edn
+* Run lein migrate to create the new database
+* Add the new routes handler to components.handler namespace
+* Reset the server
+* Browse to /example

 ## Database